joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 * Baseline Work

-As you've probably already realised, the timephased data for Actual Work, Remaining Work, Regular Work, Overtime Work and Work are derived from these core data sets rather than being stored separately.
+As you've probably already realised, the timephased data for Actual Work, Remaining Work, Regular Work, Overtime Work and Work are all derived from these core data sets rather than being stored separately.
 Similarly, all timephased costs, with the exception of baseline costs, are derived from timephased work.
-This is possible as the Cost Rate Tables for resources allow for rates to be recorded along with the effective from/to dates.
+This is possible as the Cost Rate Tables for resources allow for rates to be recorded along with effective from/to dates.
 Used appropriately this ensures that historic cost data will remain accurate when generating timephased cost data, even when current rates have changed.